-4 Ways Employers Can Use Their Business Assistance Program (BAP)
+4 Ways to Use Your Business Assistance Program (BAP)

-At Benefits by Design (BBD) Inc., our focus is on small- to medium-sized businesses, so we know the struggles those business owners face pretty well: managing cash flow, employee acquisition and retention, legislative or legal issues, building sustainable growth, etc.
+We began as a small business ourselves, so we know the struggles small- to medium-size business owners face.
+Managing cash flow, employee acquisition and retention, legislative or legal issues, building sustainable growth, etc.